folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I think it's time to watch the party die" > Perverting God's plan

-* The pedophelia allegations on “Not Like Us” culminate with Kendrick repeatedly calling Drake a “69 god” in reference to the act of simultaneous oral sex due to the fact that a 6 looks like a 9 that has been rotated 180 degrees
+* The pedophilia allegations on “Not Like Us” culminate with Kendrick repeatedly calling Drake a “69 god” in reference to the act of simultaneous oral sex, due to the fact that a 6 looks like a 9 that has been rotated 180 degrees.

   * ***Devil is a lie, he a 69 God**, ayy
   ...